About San Cristobal

 Jacob Frankel

-Junior Trader at San Cristobal Coffee Importers, is a native of California.
+Specialty Trader at San Cristobal Coffee Importers, Jacob is originally from California.
 He studied International Relations and Political Science at Carleton College and has spent considerable time in Latin America.
-He researched quinoa production in the Andes Mountains in Peru.
+His experience includes researching quinoa production in the Andes Mountains in Peru.
 And before joining us in Seattle, he spent a year at the origin in Nayarit, Mexico, working with our coffee quality management partner Cafés Sustentables de México.

 Get in Touch